curl/everything-curl/http/browserlike.md

 ## Web logins and sessions

 The site at https://example.com/ features a login prompt.
-The login on the web site is a HTML form to which you send a [HTTP POST](post.md) to.
+The login on the web site is an HTML form to which you send a [HTTP POST](post.md) to.
 Save the response cookies and the response (HTML) output.

 Although the login page is visible (if you would use a browser) on